dulle90griet/katas/src/kata0006/rough_estimates.md

 - No

 (Reasoning: The number of possible combinations of 96 characters over 16 places is 96^16 - approximate that as 100^16, or 1E32.
-For any given number, n^1 + n^2 + ... + n^(x-1) is approximately equal to n^x / (n-1), so to account for passwords of 1-15 characters in length we'd add 1E32 / 99, or 1E30, giving 1.01E32 total - not a significant increase at this scale.
+For any given number, n^1 + n^2 + ... + n^(x-1) is approximately equal to n^x / (n-1), so to account for passwords of 1-15 characters in length we'd add 1E32 / 99, or 1E30, giving 1.01E32 total - not in the end a significant increase at this scale and level of accuracy.
 At 1000 passwords a second, this would take 1E29 seconds, or - approximating 60 as 50, and 24 as 25 - 2E27 minutes (* 2 / 100), which is 4E25 hours (* 2 / 100), which is 16E23 or 1.6E24 days (* 4 / 100).
 Divide that very roughly by 300 and we're still in the realm of 0.5E21 or 5E22 years, many times longer than the Earth has existed at approx. 4.5E9 years.)